kenia-hale/Liberatory-Technology-Digital-Marronage/README.md

 #### Week 6, 7, 8
  - Analysis + Zine  + Prototype Building

-### Prototype Guiding Questions:

-- What problem are we trying to address?
-How?
-- What is our motivation?
-- What are our individual roles within the team?
-  - Individual specialities/skills?
-- What are the broader social, political or economic consequences of our “solution?”
-  - Positive effects?
-  - Negative effects?
-- Intended / unintended uses/users?
-- What other people, groups or organizations do we need to work with to accomplish our goal?
-- What other people, groups or organizations are working against us?

-### Weekly Structure:
-- Discuss readings
-- RA’s present their found technology:
-  - The technology
-  - The community that created it + context
-  - What other organizations are affiliated with it?
-How sponsored it?
-- Analyze
-  - What works?
-  - What doesn’t?
-- How can this contribute to
-  - our technology
-  - our zine

 # Models
 - [Awful AI is a curated list to track current scary usages of AI - hoping to raise awareness](https://github.com/daviddao/awful-ai)